Thought Police: In Nineteen Eighty-Four

 To eliminate possible martyrs, men and women of whom popular memory might provoke anti–Party resistance, thought-criminals are taken to the Miniluv (Ministry of Love), where the Thinkpol break them with conversation, degradation (moral and physical), and torture in Room 101.
 In breaking prisoners, the Thinkpol coerce their sincere acceptance of the Ingsoc worldview and to love Big Brother without reservation.
 Afterward, the Thinkpol release the politically rehabilitated prisoners to the social mainstream of Oceania.
 If the released thought-criminals are found to have committed more thoughtcrimes, the Thinkpol re-arrest them for further interrogation and torture, and eventual execution that concludes with cremation into an unperson.

 Moreover, every member of the Inner Party and of the Outer Party who ever knew, was acquainted with, or knew of any unperson must forget them, lest they commit the thoughtcrime of remembering an unperson.
 Such crimestop, ideological self-discipline, of not thinking independently, indicates the cultural success of the Newspeak language as a means of social control.
 Moreover, the Minitrue (Ministry of Truth) is tasked with destroying all records of unpersons.
 The Thinkpol usually does not interfere with the lives of the Proles, the working classes of Oceania, but do deploy undercover agents provocateur to operate amongst them, by planting rumours to entrap and identify and eliminate any Prole who shows intelligence and the capacity for independent thought, which might lead to rebellion against the cultural hegemony of the Party.

 In other usages

 In the early twentieth century, before the publication of Nineteen Eighty-Four, the Empire of Japan (1868–1947), in 1911, established the Tokubetsu Kōtō Keisatsu ('Special Higher Police'), a political police force also known as Shisō Keisatsu, the Thought Police, who investigated and controlled native political groups whose ideologies were considered a threat to the public order of the countries colonised by Japan.
 In contemporary usage, the term Thought Police and variants thereof often refers to the actual or perceived enforcement of ideological orthodoxy in the political life of a society.
-In North Korea, the Ministry of State Security (MSS) was established by the Kim dynasty in 1973 and was known by its nickname Saeng-gag-gyeongchal ('North Korea's Thought Police') where thoughts in the DPRK are controlled not just the Songbun caste system, but by the Workers' Party of Korea.
-United States Immigration and Customs Enforcement (ICE) has been referred to as the "thought police" under the second Trump administration due to increased social media surveillance for "illegal ideas" and the detention of Rümeysa Öztürk.
+In North Korea, the National Intelligence Agency (NIA) was established by the Kim dynasty in 1973 and was known by its nickname Saeng-gag-gyeongchal (Thought Police) where thoughts in the DPRK are controlled not just the Songbun caste system, but by the Workers' Party of Korea.